Vinicius Brasil is one of the most well-respected Realtors in Silicon Valley, known for his professional demeanor and

 My parents and my sister and I immigrated to Santa Clara in 1977 from Brazil.
 We had family here and they helped us get started.
 After a few years, my parents were able to buy a home on a janitor’s salary and the money my mom made from cleaning homes.

 It was a small home in the Bowers Park tract, but the greatest thing about that home at least to me was it was just 3 doors down from my best friends.
 They were a family with 3 boys and they took me under their wing.
 I was this little Portuguese boy who could barely speak English and they were all older than me.

 To stand out, I felt that I needed to learn as much as I could about homes, areas, and neighborhoods.
 If I was going to represent a client on a home purchase or sale, I wanted to make sure they were going to get value from that experience and help them as much as I could to make the best decision possible.

 So it began.
-I door knocked neighborhoods, toured homes as much as I could in every area, I would host open houses throughout the valley from Palo Alto to Morgan Hill and even Fremont.
+I door knocked neighborhoods, toured as many homes as I could in every area, I would host open houses throughout the valley from Palo Alto to Morgan Hill and even Fremont.

 When I would meet with contractors or foundation experts, I would grill them on their processes and ask questions to understand why a home was experiencing certain issues.

 I was learning everything I could about real estate and business was growing.
 More and more referrals from satisfied clients were coming in and all of a sudden everything stopped.

-I didn’t know a single agent that wasn’t going through a tough time when the housing market crashed in 2008.
-It was an uncertain time for everyone, and for a young agent, I didn’t know what to do.
+When the housing market crashed in 2008 it was an uncertain time for everyone, and for a young agent, I didn’t know what to do.

 Several months went by without a paycheck.
-Trying to make sense of what was happening, I started to read about economics and follow certain economists who really had a good understanding of our financial system.
+Trying to make sense of what was happening, I started to read about economics and follow certain economists to understand how our financial system worked.